apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

     <tr>
       <td>meta.op_ts</td>
       <td>TIMESTAMP_LTZ(3) NOT NULL</td>
-      <td>It indicates the time that the change was made in the database. <br>If the record is read from snapshot of the table instead of the binlog, the value is always 0.</td>
+      <td>It indicates the time that the change was made in the database. <br/>If the record is read from snapshot of the table instead of the binlog, the value is always 0.</td>
     </tr>
     <tr>
       <td>meta.op_type</td>